 In Unity 3.0, the webplayer implements a security model very similar to the one used by the Adobe Flash player™.
 This security restrictions apply only to the webplayer, and to the editor when the active build target is WebPlayer.
 The security model has several parts:

 Currently only the first two parts of the security model are emulated in the Editor.
-Look here for a detailed list of which methods / classes are available in the webplayer.

-The builtin mutiplayer networking functionality of Unity (
+The built-in muti-player networking functionality of Unity (

 UnityEngine.NetworkView classes etc) is not affected.